 Unstable Leg

-I write on my experiences embodying Crip Time, along with other reflections about disability in film, dance, and the medical industrial complex.
+I write on my experiences embodying Crip Time.
 Substack Link.

 The Camera and My Neck: The Choreography of Chronic Pain